-(would like to add the name of the organization but not sure, is it HFE?) is building a website to provide both User Centered Design training and resources for Medical Center staff.
-The new side will be called User Experience Guide, and will provide training modules, targeted project playbooks, method How To guides, examples and sample reports.
-Most important to the team building the site is to identify and meet the needs in the VA MC community.
+The VA’s Human Factor’s Engineering team is building a website to provide both Human Centered Design training and resources for Medical Center staff.
+The new site will be called User Experience Guide (UXG), and will provide training modules, targeted project user experience work aids, “How To guides for user experience methods, examples and sample reports.
+Most important to the team building the site is to identify and meet the needs in the VA Medical Center community.

-As part of the (does this activity have a name? evangelizing UX?) effort, we are soliciting input from CHIOs who work in Medical Centers across the country.
+As part of our effort, we are soliciting input from CHIOs who work in Medical Centers across the country.
 The team would like to set up individual interviews, via Skype or WebEx.
-Each interview will be to ascertain needs and interests from CHIOs regarding training they would be interested in for themselves, and training needs for their staff, both new and experienced.
+Each interview will be to ascertain needs and interests from CHIOs regarding user experience education and training they would be interested in for themselves and training needs for their staff.

 We are most interested in any issues or problems that arise during the design and development of new software functionality.
-We want to identify these issues, and then determine how we can best address it via the User Experience Guide site materials.
+We want to identify these issues, and then determine how we can best address that that issue or problem via the User Experience Guide site materials.

 Interviews are roughly 30 minutes, and can be scheduled at your convenience.